Zeioth/list-of-neovim-distros/README.md

 # IDE Like
-This neovim distros include most plugins you will ever need.
+These neovim distros include most plugins you will ever need.

 ## [NormalNvim](https://github.com/NormalNvim/NormalNvim)
 Similar to visual studio IDE.